 Aplastic anemia (AA) is a bone marrow failure syndrome, where the bone marrow does not produce enough blood cells (white blood cells, red blood cells and/or platelets).
 AA can be acquired or inherited, which is less common.
 In most cases of acquired AA, the cause is unknown, however toxins, infectious diseases, chemotherapy/radiation, pregnancy or autoimmune disorders have been associated.

 Laura credits Dr. Patel's energy and positive mindset to helping her get through the blood transfusions and immunosuppressive therapy (Courtesy: Cleveland Clinic).

-“When Laura first presented for evaluation and management of her acquired AA, her blood counts were very low, putting her at risk for infection and bleeding.
-She required red blood cell and platelet transfusions weekly to help with her fatigue and decrease her risk of bleeding until we were able to begin her treatment,” says Bhumika Patel, MD, a medical hematologist and oncologist at Cleveland Clinic Cancer Center.
-“Laura underwent all the appropriate testing; however, in her case, we do not know the cause of her AA.”
+Laura was referred to Cleveland Clinic Cancer Center for evaluation and management of her acquired AA.
+“Her blood counts were very low, putting her at risk for infection and bleeding.
+She required red blood cell and platelet transfusions weekly to help with her fatigue and decrease her risk of bleeding until we were able to begin her treatment,” says Bhumika Patel, MD, a medical hematologist and oncologist.
+“Laura underwent all the appropriate testing; however, in her case, we do not know the cause of her AA."